ColexDev/Kos/README.md

 L - move cell to the right

 Cell Manipulation:
-n - creates a new cell
-x - deletes selected cell
-e - edits selected cell
+n - creates a new cell at the current cursor position N - creates a new cell at the end of the table x - deletes selected cell e - edits data selected cell

 Other:
 s - saves table to "saved.txt"
 q - quits program (does NOT autosave)
 ```

+**NOTE**: Currently only supports data type(s) - std::string

 ## Todo